Paul Nunnari: Performing arts and world records

 Paul Nunnari is an active promoter of disability inclusion in the arts and media and is committed to changing public stereotypes of disability.

 In 2011, while watching his sister perform, he wondered if he could do the same thing in a wheelchair, so he had conversations with his sister's coach, and soon Nunnari began training.
 In 2013, he performed in a wheelchair, flying around a silk rope high in the air.
-He reached the finals of Australia's Got Talent as " The Another Superman" and received praise from judges.
+He reached the finals of Australia's Got Talent as " The Other Superman" and received praise from judges.
 He stopped at AGT 2013 Semi Finals in the same year.

 In 2014, he performed and was interviewed at the Logan City Sports Awards.

 On November 11, 2018, he traveled to Rome, Italy, with his coach and partner Melise Avion to participate in the "La Notte dei Record" TV show in collaboration with Guinness World Records.
 They not only set a show record but also broke a world record: The most 360° rope rotations in a wheelchair in one minute (team of two) is 77.

 In 2018, he performed at the Invictus Games Opening Ceremony.

 In January 2020, he acted in two roles, Carnivorous Bat/Motorbike Frog, in Justene Williams' "She Conjured The Clouds" at the Sydney Festival within 40 minutes.
 This show was sold out.

 On International Human Rights Day 2020, he performed "The Other Superman" at the Dignified Storytelling Forum at the Dubai World Expo.

 In 2023, he performed live as a principal performer at Australia Day at Circular Quay.

-Nunnally has also worked on many film and television productions, including the role of a "wheelchair zombie" in the 2019 film Little Monsters, directed by Australian director Abe Forsythe. the 2015 ABC production Fresh Blood Pilot Season, the 2017 Bus Stop Films "Taking Back the Waves", and the 2019 Blackmore's global advertising campaign "Good Health Changes Everything".
+Nunnari has also worked on many film and television productions, including the role of a "wheelchair zombie" in the 2019 film Little Monsters, directed by Australian director Abe Forsythe. the 2015 ABC production Fresh Blood Pilot Season, the 2017 Bus Stop Films "Taking Back the Waves", and the 2019 Blackmore's global advertising campaign "Good Health Changes Everything".
 Bus Stop Films "Taking Back the Waves" in 2017, and Blackmore's global advertising campaign "Good Health Changes Everything" in 2019.

 As CEO of the Inclusively Made certification standard, he is committed to adding disability inclusion in film, television, and advertising production.

 He has also been involved in some disability-inclusive projects, including work with companies such as Amazon, Disney, Starbucks, Medibank, Westpac, and Woolworths, promoting authentic disability representation in media and advertising.

+In 2026, Nunnari competed on the 19th series of Britain’s Got Talent, where he acquired a Golden Buzzer courtesy of Simon Cowell, however, he was eliminated in the Semi-Finals after having placed last in his respective Semi-Final week.